Frequently Asked Questions

 1. How often do I need to water my terrarium?

 Closed terrariums are self-sustaining and rarely need watering.
 You can mist your terrarium with distilled water once or twice a month.
-If you notice the soil is completely dry or the plants are wilting, mist the terrarium with distilled water.
+Please note, the need to water will decrease over time as the plants establish and the terrarium creates its own water cycling.
+If there is a lot of condensation and the soil is very moist, no need to water.
+If you notice the soil is dry or the plants are wilting, mist the terrarium with distilled water.

 2. Should I open my terrarium to let it air out?